Fudan-iGEM/2023-wiki/docs/src/measurement.md

 ## Summary

 Through CFU experiments, we have convincingly demonstrated that the expression of AnAFP in *E.coli* can effectively confer antifreeze properties.
-The CFU method exhibits excellent repeatability, as evidenced by minimal errors among multiple experimental groups, and has shown remarkable performance in other functional experiments as well, as detailed on our [Results](/results/) page.
+The CFU method exhibits excellent **repeatability**, as evidenced by minimal errors among multiple experimental groups, and has shown remarkable performance in other functional experiments as well, as detailed on our [Results](/results/) page.

-In summary, CFU assay is a concise, effective, and highly reproducible quantitative experimental technique that merits broader utilization.
+In summary, CFU assay is a **concise, effective, and highly reproducible** quantitative experimental technique that merits broader utilization.